Gay Dictionary Spanish

-In the 19th century the Napoleonic Code decriminalises sodomy to understand it as a private but repulsive act, and this legal change has resulted in the inclusion in the DRAE in 1884 as a definition of sodomite "native of the city of Sodom; belonging to the city of Palestine".
+In the 19th century, the Napoleonic Code decriminalizes sodomy to understand it as a private but repulsive act, and this legal change has resulted in the inclusion in the DRAE in 1884 as a definition of sodomita “native of the city of Sodom; belonging to the city of Palestine”.

-The last change in the DRAE about the meaning of sodomite has occurred recently, changing "committing sodomy" by "practicing sodomy".
+The last change in the DRAE about the meaning of sodomita has occurred recently, changing “committing sodomy” by “practicing sodomy”.

-The word sodomite among of being used as an insult and religious and legal texts, has been used too in medicine, natural sciences and anthropology.
+The word sodomita among of being used as an insult and religious and legal texts has been used too in medicine, natural sciences, and anthropology.
 Today it is virtually obsolete.

-See The word of god.
-Post in our blog.
+Read also: The word of god.
+Post from our blog.

 from the verb Tomar (to take), the Tomante is the person who takes, who receives.
 It is a term used to name gay people with passive (bottom) role in anal intercourse, that is, who is fucked.